larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

 Load your Keystone administrative credentials and verify that Keystone is operating correctly:

+    # . /root/keystonerc_admin
     # keystone endpoint-list

-(The remaining steps assume that your Keystone credentials have been loaded into your environment.)
+**NB**: The remaining instructions assume that you have your keystone credentials available in your environment.

 ### Install Cinder